danthemanzx/crawl-custom-survival/_posts/Home.md

 - **`/recipes`**  Lists craft able spell recipes for Heroes.

 ## Ghost Commands
 If a ghost is able to kill a hero, they will take the hero's place and inventory and the fallen hero will re-spawn as ghost.
-Ghosts spawn in spectator mode and can possess mobs by **right clicking** on them.
-To use a mob's ability, **sneak whilst left clicking**.
-Ghosts can also spawn and upgrade monsters using experience levels via the artifacts menu.
+Ghosts spawn in spectator mode and can possess mobs by _right clicking_ on them.
+To use a mob's ability, _sneak_ whilst _left clicking._ Ghosts can also spawn and upgrade monsters using experience levels using the artifacts menu.

 - **`/artifacts`**  Opens up the Ghost artifacts in game GUI menu
 - **`/view`**  Toggles the mob model display while disguised